 Some couples are naturally appreciative while others are not.
 It can be incredibly discouraging to not feel appreciated–you may even feel like your marriage is over.
 This can change!
 If gratitude is the secret to how to put the spark back in your relationship, then the key is taking the initiative: “Instead of just waiting for the other person to make you feel good, you can jumpstart that cycle and take it into your own hands by focusing on what’s good in your relationship,” says Dr. Gordon.
 If you feel unappreciated, try showing your spouse with some gratitude and love, and watch your positivity shine reflected back at you.

 In this guest post Susan Heitler, Ph.D, explains how psychologists define emotional health and what contributes to it.
 She reveals that the method for cultivating good mental emotional health involves learned skills that we develop as we grow and experience life–or learn from others and programs like Power of Two!

+When we describe ourselves as being physically healthy, we generally mean that our bodies are humming along without pain, enabling us to work and play as we would like.
 With mental health, the sign that all’s well is similar.
 We feel little or no emotional pain, that is, negative feelings like anger, anxiety, or depression.
 In this regard, mental health might better be called emotional health.